StPaulStylee/100DaysOfCode/README.md

 I completed lectures on justify- and align- as well as completed exercises that reinforced the lectures.
 ### Thoughts:
 This stuff is really cool and super simple.
 I am sure there are some advanced techniques but out of the box, this shit is powerful and simple.
 I imagine this is going to be a huge thing for html gaming.

+## Day 11: December 15, 2017
+### What I did:
+I once again had problems with Mapt and couldn't access the content for the grid course.
+I decided to just start rebuilding the MN Tech site using CSS grid.
+I then ran into troubles with Node which caused me to have to completely reinstall.
+So basically, I did nothing but get the file structure laid out for the rebuild.
+### Thoughts:
+Annoyed and frustrated.
+Mapt is pissing me off.